 Three decades later, the holiday has spread throughout the world and is now celebrated in more than 120 countries.
 In the U.S., the presenting sponsor is the NAMM Foundation.

-Interested in performing or hosting a performance during Make Music Columbia 2022?
+Interested in performing or hosting a performance during Make Music Columbia 2023?
 Click below to sign up as a Performer or a Venue!
+Registration opens May 1, 2023.

 Musicians: All styles, ages, and experience levels are invited to register to perform!
 You can play one set or schedule as many shows as you like.